 A doctor’s use of forceps or vacuum extractors can also cause lacerations, bruising, or broken bones, primarily if an improper amount of force is used.
 Proactive monitoring of the baby’s size, position, and mother’s health before labor can often prevent this type of birth trauma.

 Caput succedaneum, or swelling of the scalp, is typically caused by pressure during delivery.
-This pressure can occur after a difficult birth experience or when the amniotic sac breaks, leaving the head unprotected during the birthing process.
+This pressure can occur after a difficult birth experience or prolonged pushing near the end stages of labor, leaving the head unprotected during the birthing process.
 Vacuum extraction after long delivery periods has also been shown to lead to caput succedaneum.